 - Protect and maintain your connections.
 Terminal protector, periodic inspections, and clean contact surfaces.

 - Understand your BMS.
-If you run lithium, know the continuous discharge rating and what happens when the BMS trips.
+If you run lithium, know the continuous discharge rating, the low-temperature charge cutoff, and what happens when the BMS trips.

-This setup has been rock-solid through 40+ BFL tournament days across multiple seasons.
+This setup has been rock-solid through tournament days across multiple seasons.
 No voltage drop, no reboots, no dead trolling motor at 1 PM.
-That's the whole point.
+That is the whole point.

-If you have questions about your specific setup, reach out—I'm happy to help you think through your wiring plan.
+If you have questions about your specific setup, reach out — I am happy to help you think through your wiring plan.